 - Dirty Boots adventure booklet.

 - Ingredients to make your own race food in a fun (and delicious) practical session.

 - Tasty nutritious lunches and snacks to take with you on our two runs, with practical demonstrations to incorporate into your own life.

 - Professional photos taken available to you after the course via Facebook.

-You’ll benefit from a 15% discount on Brooks shoes through The Sweat Shop Bedfordview.
+You’ll benefit from special offers from Brooks Running and The Sweat Shop Bedfordview.

 The venue for Gauteng Trail Clinic is Walter Sisulu Botanical Garden in Roodepoort.

 No matter what your skill or fitness level, this is an ideal opportunity to learn valuable lifestyle and training tweaks, which might save you days, weeks or months of trial and error or injuries.
 You will gain from it whether you’re a newcomer to the offroad lifestyle from the road, or have been running trails for several years, but feel you have reached a plateau.